-We took out the 2021 version of the latter for a week and discovered it just might be about the most fun you can have in a four door.
+We took out the 2021 version of the latter for a week and discovered it just might be the most fun you can have in a four-door.

 Powered by BMW’s M5 Competition 4.4L TwinPower Turbo V8

-The core of what makes this vehicle such a hoot is the over-the-top motor: a high-revving 4.4-litre BMW TwinPower Turbo V8 (yes, the same mill as found in the current M5 Competition), mated to an eight-speed transmission with paddle shifters, churning out an almost comical 617 hp @ 6,000 rpm and 553 lb-ft @ 1,800 – 5,860 rpm, which is 17 horsepower more than the non-Competition.
+The core of what makes this vehicle such a hoot is the over-the-top motor: a high-revving 4.4-litre BMW TwinPower Turbo V8 (yes, the same mill as found in the current M5 Competition), mated to an eight-speed transmission with paddle shifters, churning out an almost comical 617 hp at 6,000 rpm and 553 lb-ft at 1,800 – 5,860 rpm, which is 17 horsepower more than the non-Competition.

 That’s good for a 0 to 60 mph in 3.0 seconds, or 0 to 100 km/h time of 3.2 seconds, a number getting mighty close to supercar territory.

-I’ve scared my fair share of neighbours in my building’s parking garage starting up the car on a chilly morning, the quad tailpipes emitting a shotgun-blast-like sound as the RPMs momentarily shoot up.
+I’ve scared my fair share of neighbours in my building’s parking garage when starting up the car on a chilly morning.
+The quad tailpipes emit a shotgun-blast-like sound as the RPMs momentarily shoot up.

 2021 M8 GC Competition’s key standard performance specs: